vkvs4252/Raman-data-processing/Readme.txt

+Install MATLAB,

-1. put background in 1 file
+1. Put background in one .mat file

-2. data in other .mat file
+2. Put specimen's spectra in other .mat file

-3. --run the .mlx file
+3. -- Run all(.mlx file)

-it would generate - normalised and unnormalised but processed data, stored in two separate .mat files
+It would process the data and save unnormalised and normalised copies of the processed spectra into two separate .mat files.